Sam Mirza: Family

 A page from Cartier Hafiz, portraying Sam Mirza with a female lover in the center, dated c.
 1533.

 Sam Mirza was married to Hoseyn Khan Shamlu's daughter.
-He had a son named Rostam Mirza, who was married to a member of the Shaykhavand family.
+He had a son named Rostam Mirza, who was married to a member of the Sheykhavand family.
 Still a young age, he died of smallpox in the spring of 1554.
 Sam Mirza also had a daughter, who was married to Isa Khan Gorji.
-According to the 17th century historian Abdul Hamid Lahori, Mir Aref Ardebili, a son of Sam Mirza, entered the household of Akbar, the Mughal emperor, but did not accept any offers of office on the account of his Sufi beliefs.
+According to the 17th-century historian Abdul Hamid Lahori, Mir Aref Ardebili, a son of Sam Mirza, entered the household of Akbar, the Mughal emperor, but did not accept any offers of office on the account of his Sufi beliefs.
 His descendants established themselves in Lahore and continued to receive cash prizes from the Mughal emperors.